“Being part of this community helps people feel valued, and that helps people make better choices so they can be their best selves.”

 It feels really good to be on a team that has such a high emotional quotient and is so supportive.

-Volunteering at HOPE House has definitely changed my life, and I’ve talked with several other volunteers who have felt the same way.
-Being part of this community helps people feel valued, and that helps people make better choices so they can be their best selves.
+Volunteering at Hope House has definitely changed my life, and I’ve talked with several other volunteers who have felt the same way.
+Being part of this community helps people feel valued, and that helps people make better choices so they can be their best skog.
 It looks different for everyone – just getting out of the house and participating in life, or staying busy so they can stay sober, or finding a place where their voice can be heard so they can advocate on behalf of Guelph’s vulnerable populations.

 For me, volunteering here is helping me manage the symptoms of my depression, and improving my self-esteem.

 It’s so empowering to help our community’s vulnerable population have a voice and be heard.
-And that’s not even touching on the awesome programming HOPE House provides.
+And that’s not even touching on the awesome programming Hope House provides.

 I love being on this team 🙂